exonum/exonum-doc/src/get-started/create-service.md

 To simplify request processing, we add a `TransactionRequest` enum which joins both types of our transactions.
-We also implement the `Into<Box<Transaction>>` trait for this enum to make sure deserialized `TransactionRequest`s fit into the node's channel.
+We also implement the `Into<Box<Transaction>>` trait for this enum to make sure deserialized `TransactionRequest`s fit into the node’s channel.

 ```rust
 #[serde(untagged)]